Grand Duchess Tatiana Nikolaevna of Russia: Appearance and personality

 Tatiana was a famous beauty.
 She was tall, slender, and elegant.
 She had dark auburn hair, gray eyes, and fine features.
 Many viewed her as the most beautiful of the four grand duchesses and the one who resembled their mother most.
 Her mother's lady-in-waiting Baroness Sophie Buxhoeveden reflected that "Tatiana was, to my mind, prettier than her sisters.
 She was taller than her mother, but so thin and so well built that her height was not a hindrance to her attractiveness.
 She had beautiful, regular features, and resembled some of the famous beauties among her royal relatives, whose family portraits decorated the walls of the palace..
-She had dark hair, a rather pale complexion, and wide-apart, light-brown eyes, that gave her a poetic far-away look."
-General Count Alexander Grabbe, Major-General of His Imperial Majesty's Own Convoy, wrote that "the prettiest of the Grand Duchesses was Tatiana, the Tsar’s second daughter.
+She had dark hair, a rather pale complexion, and wide-apart eyes, that gave her a poetic far-away look."
+General Count Alexander Grabbe, wrote that "the prettiest of the Grand Duchesses was Tatiana, the Tsar's second daughter.
 In her physical appearance and her serious and ardent nature, she most resembled her mother.
 Slender with auburn hair and clear gray eyes, she was strikingly good looking and enjoyed the attention her beauty commanded."
-According to Anna Vyrubova, “when Tatiana grew up, she was the tallest and most graceful of all the Grand Duchesses, beautiful and romantic.
-Many officers fell in love with Tatiana, but there were no appropriate suitors for her.”
+According to Anna Vyrubova, "when Tatiana grew up, she was the tallest and most graceful of all the Grand Duchesses, beautiful and romantic.
+Many officers fell in love with Tatiana, but there were no appropriate suitors for her."
 Meriel Buchanan described her beauty as "almost mystical."
 Alexander Mossolov, head of the Imperial Chancellery, wrote that Tatiana was "the best-looking of all the sisters."
-Her paternal aunt Xenia said that "Tatiana and her mother are like as two peas in a pod!.... so pretty."
+Grand Duke Alexander Mikhailovich of Russia called her "the leading beauty of the family".
 Her nanny Margaretta Eagar wrote that she was "a very pretty child, remarkably like her mother, but delicate in appearance."
-In 1900, the British magazine, Woman at Home, wrote that "the flower of the flock, as far as looks are concerned … is Grand Duchess Tatiana."
+In 1900, the British magazine, Woman at Home, wrote that "the flower of the flock, as far as looks are concerned ... is Grand Duchess Tatiana."
 Nicholas wrote that Tatiana was "a very beautiful child" and he often remarked that she reminded him of Alexandra.
 When she was 8, her tutor Pierre Gilliard said that she "was prettier than her sister."